NonVideri/NonVideri.github.io/README.md

 - A simple educational project for testing Express.
 - Allows the user to "authenticate", uses static data and all of the main REST methods.

+### Algorithms and Data Structures
+- Contains various algorithms and data structures written in Javascript for training purposes.

 ## React & Redux Projects

 ### Notflix